Nazeeh21/comp-kit/README.md

 # Comp-kit

-A UI component library for web3
+A UI component library for web3 built on top of [viem](https://viem.sh/)

 List of compoents:
 - Connect Wallet